tictactoki/csTest/README.md

 The web server will run on localhost on port 8080

-Then open reach the following URL: "http://localhost:8080/assets/index.html"
+Then reach the following URL: "http://localhost:8080/assets/index.html"